 Fortunately, someone developed a Python 3 library to do just that – pytube.
 In an earlier post I dive into some of the main aspects pytube:

-In this post I am going to show you a quick app that can be run in the Python shell to download videos that features a progress indicator (not quite a progress bar).
+In this post, I am going to show you a quick app that can be run in the Python shell to download videos that features a progress indicator (not quite a progress bar).

-I’ve intentional kept the program fairly limited so you can focus on the important parts.
+I’ve intentionally kept the program fairly limited so you can focus on the important parts.
 I’ll show you the code and an example of what it looks like when it is running first and then give you the breakdown where you can focus on what you need to know and ignore the rest.

 Sometimes you have a need to reverse a list quickly in Google Sheets.